mjvesa/napkin/readme.md

 ## What is supported, how to draw it

-- dark color on white background.
-The white background shold encompass the entire image.
+The sketch should be drawn in dark color on white background.
+The white background should encompass the entire image.
+Check the component example image for all components that are supported.
+Also, the syntax definition below gives a more formal treatment.
+Note that even though the syntax mentions other layouts, only vertical and horizontal layouts are supported right now via flexbox.
--

-Most of what is supported is in this sketch:

 [Components example](image/components_example.png)
 [Visual BNF definition of syntax](image/napkin_vbnf_syntax.png)